 What to Measure With CRM Analytics

-To gain the most from CRM analytics, there are two major categories of customer relationship engagement activities you should measure: presales engagement and post-sales engagement.
-The former measures interactions that take place before the sale, such as product demos, while the latter measures activities that occur after the sale, like product activation or project status.
+To gain the most from CRM analytics, there are two main categories of customer relationship engagement activities users should measure: presales engagement and post-sales engagement.
+The former measures interactions that take place before the sale, such as follow-up calls and product demos, while the latter measures activities that occur after the sale, like revenue reports or project status.

-Measuring presales engagement activities can help you become better at closing deals because it gives you a way of identifying the activities that most resonated with your prospects.
+Measuring presales engagement activities help users become better at closing deals because it gives them a way of identifying the activities that resonated with their prospects the most.
 This includes measuring sales interactions and marketing campaign effectiveness.
-There are several presales activities to consider measuring with your CRM’s analytics tools.

-- Prospecting: Assess your sales team’s ability to identify new leads and fill the front end of the pipeline by measuring things like the number of prospecting calls made, new leads acquired, or cold emails sent during a given time period.
+- Prospecting: Lets users assess their sales team’s ability to identify new leads and fill the front end of the pipeline by measuring things like the number of prospecting calls made, new leads acquired, or cold emails sent during a given period.

-- New opportunities: The health of your sales pipeline depends on the number of new opportunities added, so a CRM should track associated activities such as the number of calls made and the number of proposals sent, opened, acted upon, and approved.
+- New opportunities: The health of a sales pipeline depends on the number of new opportunities added, so a CRM should track associated activities, such as the number of calls made and the number of proposals sent, opened, acted upon, and completed.

-- Product demos: Measure the number of product demos by sales rep and also the total number of product demos that yield sales to help set future goals for your team.
+- Product demos: Allows users to measure the number of product demos by sales rep and the total number of product demos that yield sales to set future goals for their team.

-- Meetings and calls: Closed deals often occur because of meaningful one-one-one customer interactions with sales agents, so be sure to track activities like number and length of phone calls, frequency of in-person or online meetings, and post-meeting engagement like the number of free trial sign-ups.
+- Meetings and calls: Closed deals often occur because of meaningful one-on-one customer interactions with sales agents.
+Businesses must track activities like the number and length of phone calls, frequency of in-person or online meetings, and post-meeting engagement—such as the number of free trial sign-ups.

-- Service tickets: Customers that generate a high number of tickets may be at risk for cancelling your product, so monitoring the number of tickets a customer files with your service department allows you to take preventive measures to avoid losing them for good.
+- Service tickets: Customers that generate a high number of tickets may be at risk for canceling products and orders.
+Businesses must monitor the number of tickets a customer files with their service department as this will allow them to take preventive measures to control customer churn rate.

-- Project management: Tracking overall project status and the status of milestone activities allows sales teams to take actions that prevent project status and timelines from slipping.
+- Project management: Tracking overall project status; the status of milestone activities allows sales teams to take actions, preventing project status and timelines from slipping.

 - Cross-sells and upsells: Monitoring cross-selling and upselling opportunities helps sales professionals plan campaigns based on purchase activity.

-CRM analytics reports and tools help you quickly gain insights from your business.
-Instead of creating analytics manually, CRMs allow you to create them automatically through point-and-click or drag-and-drop functionality.
-These tools save time and allow you to focus on using the information to increase sales and improve customer relationships.
+CRM analytics tools have intelligent processing capabilities to ensure that your business data is processed meaningfully, allowing you to accurately gain insights on business performance.
+Instead of looking through data manually, CRMs let you process and create them automatically through point-and-click or drag-and-drop functionality, saving time and allowing you to focus on using the information to increase sales and foster positive customer relationships.

-When it comes to reporting on CRM analytics, Freshworks CRM is a smart choice for small businesses.
-Its built-in reporting features as well as a comprehensive suite of powerful customer relationship management tools make Freshworks CRM a worthwhile and affordable solution for tracking the performance of your sales team and overall business health.
+When it comes to reporting on CRM analytics, Zoho CRM is a smart choice for small businesses.
+Its robust reporting features, as well as a comprehensive suite of powerful customer relationship management tools, make it a worthwhile and affordable solution for tracking the performance of your sales team and overall business health.